near/community/meetings/contracts-wg.md

 * I started testing `lockup` contract on testnet with validators. https://gist.github.com/evgenykuzyakov/0d92fbcb59666bd30a15640bca06f8cc
 * Discussion exchange issue.
 * Nikolai to find the owner for `no_std`.
+* AS decreased size by about 500 bytes due to static contracts before.
+* EVM might not happen within a month

 ## 13.08.2020